 I was up and showered while the peacocks were still dreaming this morning, and I’ve spent most of the day looking for tigers from the back seat of an olive-green jeep.
-I’m not complaining; it’s been amazing.
+I’m not complaining; my stay at Taj Hotels’ Baghvan safari lodge, Pench National Park, been as fascinating as it has been luxurious.
 I’ve seen monkeys, hornbills, jackals, bison and deer.
 But no sign of Shere Khan.
 And, as the sun begins to set, what I really need is some spicy food and a chilled glass of white.

 So I’m feeling pleased with myself that I’ve arranged for Mukesh, the chef at my Indian safari lodge, to show me around his kitchen and give me a cookery demonstration.

 He lays a trio of black, clay pots on the counter in the lodge’s colonially-inspired reception room.
 They’ve been hand made by the village potter, who spins the clay on a wheel made from wood and dried mud.
 “These hand-made pots are handy,” I say.
 “What are they called in Hindi?”

 “Handi pots,” replies Mukesh.
 Of course they are.
 He’s smiling, as ever, but he’s completely serious.

 He’s going to cook a chicken tikka, a lentil masala and an eggplant masala.

 He brings out a tray of spices in little white bowls and I give each a sniff like I’m some kind of perfumier.
 Mace, cumin seeds, bay leaves, cardamom, turmeric and coriander powder are all lobbed into the handi, adding to the standard base mix of fried onions, garlic, chilli and ghee.